cronvel/libnotify-ffi/README.md

 in notification server implementation and ultimately in the *libnotify* lib itself.

 **In fact there is absolutely no mechanism signaling notification expiration**.
-That's it: the notification server can tell you if the user clicked the notification, if a particular button is clicked, or if the user close the notification, **BUT NOT IF THE SERVER
+That's it: the notification server can tell you if the user clicked the notification, if a particular button is clicked, or if the user closed the notification, **BUT NOT IF THE SERVER
-TIMED OUT YOUR NOTIFICATION!!!** For *fire and forget* it's not important, but if you want to send notifications with buttons, that's a real problem: as time pass without any callback triggered, how do we know if the notification is still displayed and the user is simply away from keyboard (thus an action callback has still a chance to be triggered) or if the notification has been timed out and dismissed by the notification server itself.
-Having a button triggering action callback **DO** imply a callback for timeout.
+HAS TIMED OUT YOUR NOTIFICATION!!!** For *fire and forget* it's not important, but if you want to send notifications with buttons, that's a real problem: as time pass without any callback triggered, how do we know if the notification is still displayed and the user is simply away from keyboard (thus an action callback has still a chance to be triggered) or if the notification has been timed out and dismissed by the notification server itself.
+Having a button triggering action callback **DOES** imply a callback for timeout.

-Also *libnotify* itself do not expose the event produced by the user closing the notification, but *libnotify-ffi* managed to get that information by spawning its own proxy to DBus.
+Also *libnotify* itself does not expose the event produced by the user closing the notification, but *libnotify-ffi* managed to get that information by spawning its own proxy to DBus.

 Worse: *libnotify* does not provide an easy way to get our callback response *out of the box*.
 Internally, *libnotify-ffi* has